cognitum-octopus/cognipy/README.md

 supports all OWL2 DL constructs and the datatypes required by the OWL 2 specification.
 6. Apache Jena -   Jena is a Java framework for building semantic web applications.
 It provides  tools and Java libraries to help you to develop semantic web and linked-data apps, tools and servers.
 7. OWLAPI

+## Why it is done this way?
+1. The sorfware emerged as an offspring of FluentEditor and therefore it has some common parts.
+One of them is the .net.
+Anyway, with your help we are going to move to java :).
+The `convert_to_java` branch already contains the project files converted automatically from .net to java.
+Anyway, manual crafting is now required to make it all work.